svlapich/Admission-committee-Project/SRS.md

 * if faculty add successfully then open list faculty form with all information.

 ##### Script cancel change:
-* administrator stand in view mode by list faculty and press button "Add";
+* stand in view mode by list faculty and press button "Add";
 * show form to add new faculty;
 * enter data and press button "Return";
 * data don't save in database and open list faculty form with all information.